madisuryapr/madisuryapr/README.md

 # Hello Everyone! <img src="https://raw.githubusercontent.com/ptyadana/ptyadana/master/wave.gif" width="30px">

 Muhammad Adisurya Pratama is my name, however, you can call me Adisurya in short.
-I'm a Bachelor of Economics (S.E.) graduate from Faculty of Economics and Business, Lambung Mangkurat University, majoring Development Economics.
-Having one year experience as research assistant at Central Bank of Indonesia, I developed structural and analytical thinking regarding macroeconomics and central banking.
-Furthermore, my prior work nurtured my interest in Data Analytics and Business Intelligence
+I graduated from Lambung Mangkurat University, majoring Development Economics.
+Having one year of experience as a Research Assistant at the Central Bank of Indonesia (Bank Indonesia Institute), I built and designed commercial bank deposit rates for 47 banks in Indonesia.
+Furthermore, I also learned to provide structural thinking and effective communication in conveying research findings.
+Additionally, I was also supervised by a senior researcher in preparing and creating lecture materials regarding Open Economy.
+One of experience has provided me with solid interest to Business Intelligence and Data Analytics.

 Currently, I focus in continuing my learning progress and enhancing technical skills around Data Analytics and Business Intelligence (such as Tableau and SQL).
 Furthermore, my domain knowledge are around Econometrics, Macroeconomic, Time Series Analysis and Statistics for Economics and Business.
 In supporting my analytics work, I utilize Structured Query Languages (SQL) and Data Visualization softwares, including: